Somayyah/website/content/posts/PE_Format.md

 ---
-title: "Why Did My Patched EXE Break? || Fixing a binary"
+title: "Why Did My Patched EXE Break? || Fixing a binary - 1"
-date: 2001-06-17
+date: 2025-08-23
 type: "post"
 tags: ["assembly", "security", "reverse-engineering", "how-to", "technology"]
 ---

 In a previous [post](/posts/editing_a_exe_binary/) I managed to patch a binary and replace an embedded audio with another WAV audio, and I discovered that it only works if the new audio is exactly the same size as the old one.
 Weird, right? <br><br>

 This suggests that maybe there are hardcoded stuff, a checksum?
 In today's post I will look around in this binary file, compare it with the original and maybe fix it.